guapo-tech/UFC-Universe-Tracker/README.md

 If winning fighter has higher rank than losing fighter, nothing happens.

 If winning fighter is unranked and beats a ranked fighter, winning fighter gets the rank of losing fighter and everyone below drops one spot.

+## Fighter image
+You can add an image to a fighter's profile.
+In the edit popup on the fighter page, you can add an image url.
+You can also bulk edit on the fighter overview page, if you create an appropriate list view.